THR3ATB3AR/fit_flutter/README.md

 * **Windows 11 Acrylic Design:** The app features a modern Windows 11 acrylic design for a sleek and visually appealing interface.
 * **Windows Accent Color:** The application adapts to the user's Windows accent color for a more integrated and personalized experience.
 * **Torrent Support:** Download repacks using torrent files (requires a torrent client).
-* **Cross-Platform Support:** FitFlutter is designed to work seamlessly on Windows, with plans to support Android in the future.
-Linux is also supported, but the interface may not look as polished.
+* **Cross-Platform Support:** FitFlutter is designed to work seamlessly on both Windows and Linux, with plans to support Android in the future.

 ## Screenshots